marcoagsa/Tic-Tac-Toe/README.md

 This is a rooster game, build with:

-- ionic framework V6
+- Ionic framework V7
-- angular V13
+- Angular V17
-- capacitor android and ios V3.4.0
+- Capacitor android and ios V5
-- typescript V4.4.4
+- typescript V5

 This game can run in browser / android / ios